 Gene Expression

-Gene Expression: Gene expression is the process by which the information stored in a gene is used to create a functional product, typically a protein.
-The DNA sequence of a gene is first transcribed into RNA, which is then translated into a protein.
+Gene Expression: Gene expression involves using the information stored in a gene to create a functional product, typically a protein.
+First, the cell transcribes the DNA sequence of a gene into RNA.
+Then, it translates the RNA into a protein.
 This two-step process is often summed up as “DNA makes RNA makes protein.”

 Here’s a bit more detail on how this works:

 The sequence of amino acids determines the structure and function of the protein.
-Once the protein is produced, it can go on to carry out its job in the cell, whether that’s helping to break down food, protect the body from infections, or any number of other functions.
+Once the cell produces the protein, it can carry out its job, such as helping to break down food, protecting the body from infections, or performing other functions.

-It’s important to note that not all genes are expressed (used to make protein) at all times.
-Cells control when and where genes are expressed, so the right proteins are made in the right places at the right times.
-For example, the genes expressed in a heart cell are different from those expressed in a skin cell or a liver cell, even though the DNA in these cells is identical.
+It’s important to note that cells do not express all genes (or use them to make proteins) at all times.
+Cells control when and where they express genes.
+This ensures they make the right proteins in the right places at the right times.
+For example, the genes expressed in a heart cell differ from those in a skin cell or a liver cell, even though the DNA in these cells is identical.

 So, gene expression is like the cell’s recipe for making proteins.
 The DNA holds the instructions, the mRNA carries those instructions to the ribosomes, and the ribosomes use those instructions to build the protein.
 This process is critical for the cell to function correctly and for the organism to survive and reproduce.